-There is so much information about what art is and how to create it and we help introduce young artists to all of it.
+There is so much information about what art is and how to create it – We help introduce young artists to all of it.

-We teach a method that involves students in all aspects in the artistic process.
-We teach everything from drawing and painting skills to priming canvases, drawing and painting materials, and understanding how to give and take positive critiques.
-And that's the tip of the iceberg.
+Bay Area Art School teaches a method of learning that involves students in all aspects in the artistic process.
+We teach drawing and painting skills in a wide variety of styles, mediums and materials.
 We are here to answer all the different questions that are relevant to our students.
-We are like a college level studio class 10 years early - and the kids love it!
+Our classes and camps are like a college level studio class 10 years early - and the kids love it!
 Students can move at their own pace or follow along with what the instructor is doing for the day or week.
 There is so much information about what art is and how to create it and we help introduce young artists to all of it.
 We build confidence in how to create and approach art.
-Students come to us to learn about art, and walk away with a deep understanding about all aspects of art.
+Students come to us to learn art, and walk away with a deep understanding of all aspects of art.

 We give young minds every advantage to create the most amazing art.
-BAAS is the place for art lovers, ages 8-15, who absolute love art.
+BAAS is the place for art lovers, ages 9-15, who absolutely love art.
 If you want to learn how to draw and paint really well, we are here for you in a positive, challenging and fun environment.
-Come an join us to learn the basics, improve your skills, capture your imagination, learn the basics of realism and build a portfolio.
+Come and join us to learn the basics, improve your skills, capture your imagination and build an outstanding portfolio.

 My style is about encouraging students to have a voice in art by learning a traditional realism approach that has been customized for younger audiences.
 Teaching 5th - 8th grades brings a wide spectrum of skill and abilities and of course that comes with all different personalities in students.
 By 9 years of age children want to draw better but don't know how, and by 5th grade there is someone in school who is “the best drawer”.
 My art lessons change all of that.
 I teach a method I've improved for years that allows my students, all of my students, to create amazing artwork and have fun.
 Once the method is understood and the basics have been covered, every single one of them can draw and there is no “best drawer in the class” anymore.
 Instead, my students begin to see they each have a different style, approach and mindset about what art is: Each of them is unique, talented and very capable.